What are the different types of data centres?

 As IoT and Edge devices become more widespread, so outdoor data centres provide the ability to store the large amounts of data generated close to the action.
 They can also be connected to solar and wind power sources and are the answer for any smart-run application, such as smart farms, smart mines, telecom towers, 5G etc.

-The Zella Hut is proving its worth in many locations within Australia and further afield.
+The Zella Outback is proving its worth in many locations within Australia and further afield.

 6. Containerised Data Centre